vsRushy/Development_Platformer/README.md

 ## About

 Welcome to our first ever Platformer, Little Big King!
 This is a project for the Video Game Development subject, in the first semester of our University degree.
+You will need to collect coins in order to unlock your two main abilities: the dash and the teleport!

 **GitHub repository:** [Development Platformer Repository](https://github.com/vsRushy/Development_Platformer)